 If you have PCOS and are considering a GLP-1 receptor agonist for the weight and insulin-resistance components, the practical choice usually comes down to two medications: semaglutide and tirzepatide.
 Both are FDA-approved for chronic weight management in the general adult population (under different brand names), both are used off-label in PCOS, and both have growing PCOS-specific evidence bases.
 They are not interchangeable.
-Choosing between them is a real clinical decision with real consequences for outcomes, side effects, and cost.
+Choosing between them is a real clinical decision — one a licensed clinician makes with you, weighing your full clinical picture, with real consequences for side effects and cost.

-This post is the head-to-head.
-We will compare the medications on mechanism, PCOS-specific evidence, weight-loss magnitude, secondary endpoints (insulin, androgens, cycles), side effects, dosing, and cost.
-The goal is to give you enough framework that the conversation you have with your clinician about which medication to start is a real conversation, not a one-sided pitch.
+This post compares how the published studies characterize the two molecules — on mechanism, PCOS-specific evidence, weight-loss magnitude, secondary endpoints (insulin, androgens, cycles), side effects, dosing, and cost.
+Nothing here is a recommendation for you specifically; the goal is to give you enough framework that the conversation you have with your clinician about which medication to start is a real conversation, not a one-sided pitch.
+The choice itself is your clinician's, made on your full picture.

 Mechanism — same family, different details